barionleg/cesium.wiki.gs/Contributor's-Guide.md

 Details
 * Setup git if it isn't already ([linux](http://help.github.com/linux-set-up-git/) | [mac](http://help.github.com/mac-set-up-git/) | [windows](http://help.github.com/win-set-up-git/)).
+   * Check your settings for name and email: `git config --get-regexp user.*`.
-   * On Windows, `git config --global core.autocrlf true` (following the instructions above does this for you).
+   * On Windows, set `git config --global core.autocrlf true` (following the instructions above does this for you).
-   * On Linux/Mac, `git config --global core.autocrlf input` - see the [GitHub help on this topic](http://help.github.com/line-endings/).
+   * On Linux/Mac, set `git config --global core.autocrlf input` - see the [GitHub help on this topic](http://help.github.com/line-endings/).
    * Other recommended Git settings:
       * `git config --global push.default upstream` - when running `git push`, only push the current branch.
       * `git config --global branch.autosetuprebase always` - when pulling remote changes, rebase your local changes on top of the remote changes, to avoid unnecessary merge commits.
 * Have commit access to cesium?
    * No
       * Fork [cesium](https://github.com/AnalyticalGraphicsInc/cesium).
-      * Create a local repo of your fork, e.g., `git clone git@github.com:yourusername/cesium.git`
+      * Create a local repo of your fork, e.g., `git clone git@github.com:yourusername/cesium.git`.
    * Yes
-      * Create a local cesium repo, e.g., `git clone git@github.com:AnalyticalGraphicsInc/cesium.git`
+      * Create a local cesium repo, e.g., `git clone git@github.com:AnalyticalGraphicsInc/cesium.git`.
-      * Make non-trivial changes in a branch, e.g., `git branch myfeature`, and then `git checkout myfeature`
+      * Make non-trivial changes in a branch, e.g., `git checkout -b myfeature`.

 ## Building the Code

-Short version: from the root Cesium directory, run
+Short version: from the root Cesium directory, run:
 <pre>
-./Tools/apache-ant-1.8.2/bin/ant combine
-./Tools/apache-ant-1.8.2/bin/ant runServer
+./Tools/apache-ant-1.8.2/bin/ant combine runServer
 </pre>
 Then browse to [http://localhost:8080/](http://localhost:8080/).

 Details
 * Cesium uses [Ant](http://ant.apache.org/) for builds.
 Ant is included in the Cesium repo, but it requires that the [Java](http://www.java.com/en/download/index.jsp) JDK be installed.
-* On 64-bit Ubuntu, run `sudo apt-get install ia32-libs`
+* [NodeJS](http://nodejs.org/) is also used by some targets.
+The repository includes binaries, but on 64-bit Linux, you'll either need to have 32-bit libraries installed (in Ubuntu, run `sudo apt-get install ia32-libs`), or you can install NodeJS yourself and use a binary from your PATH by specifying `-DnodePath=node` when running Ant.

-For a default debug build, run Ant from the root Cesium directory:
+For a default developer build, run Ant from the root Cesium directory:

 <pre>
 ./Tools/apache-ant-1.8.2/bin/ant